prozax/XDLCoreGen/README.md

 m.add_interconnect("carry<0-1>")->set_outpin("testslicel1", "COUT")->add_inpin("testslicel2", "CIN");
 ```

+If you are using the build-in placing algorithm the slices have to be added in the correct order to the module.

 ### Generating a Multiplier hard macro
 To customize the multiplier you can use the following parameters: